How can you find a cannabis job using HempStaff?

 Cultivation Supervisor (Assistant Grower)

-Companies with a medical marijuana dispensary license may be allowed to deliver products to patients who are infirm or homebound.
+Companies with a marijuana dispensary license may be allowed to deliver products to patients who are infirm or homebound.
 The driver must be patient, kind and courteous with patients – this is a medical house call.
 They should like being around people and helping others, with a good clean driving record.
 The Driver may NEVER drive while impaired and should be knowledgeable of the area they will be covering.
-Generally the order will be called in with a Budtender who will suggest which strain of medicine should be delivered, based on the patient’s history and illness.
+Generally the order will be called in with a Budtender who will assist the customer, based on the patient’s history and illness.
 There may be part-time positions available as well as full-time.
+There will also be a company courier in some states, which will transport cannabis from the cultivation center to processing center and/or dispensary.

 The face of a dispensary.
 The manager must interface with staff, law enforcement, vendors, and landlords.
 The main responsibility of the dispensary manager is to coordinate and facilitate transactions of the dispensary.
 A Dispensary Manager must maintain records, have contact with the grow sites, embrace patient education and understand marketing.
 The manager will train employees and decide which product to carry and determine best pricing based on market conditions.
 Dispensary Managers are responsible for keeping up with all changes in local and state law regarding operation of the facility.
 The most important job of the dispensary manager is to ensure that only the best and safest quality medicine is available at the dispensary.

-This is one of the most sought after, highest paying, and dangerous jobs in the Medical Marijuana industry.
-An extractor is the person that takes marijuana (trimmings and/or flower) and makes hash and/or concentrates using different methods such as CO2 or Butane.
+This is one of the most sought after, highest paying, and dangerous cannabis jobs in the Marijuana industry.
+An extractor is the person that takes marijuana (trimmings and/or flower) and makes hash and/or concentrates using different methods such as CO2, Butane or Nitrogen.
+These might then be packaged and sold or infused into and edible.
 An extractor must be extremely knowledgeable in this process to avoid the possibility of explosions, especially when dealing with large quantities at once.
 They must be aware of things like the room venting and how to monitor alarms for gas leaks, in addition to knowing the proper techniques to maximize the extraction potency.

 Marketing / Sales

 Just like any other industry, your company will not succeed unless people know you exist.
 Many dispensaries have started hiring marketing and sales teams to assist with getting their name and brand out there.
-This is usually in the recreational market, as most medical marijuana markets do not allow marketing or advertising.
+This is usually in the recreational market, as most marijuana markets do not allow marketing or advertising.
 The Marketing and Sales Team will also assist with creating logos and sales to bring more attention and patients to the dispensary.
-Currently HempStaff does not recruit for sales positions, we do occasionally get in Marketing roles however.

 The Master Grower is in charge of overseeing the construction and design of the grow operation.
 He/she maintains the environment for the room and trains the Apprentices and/or Supervisors to do the job while he/she is away.
 The Master Grower is mainly there to see that the schedule and method advocated is followed according to specs and protocols.
 Daily records must be kept that document changes in chemicals and lighting for future reference, guidance and consistency.
 The Cultivation Site will have a log that is maintained by the Master Grower.
 They will monitor each harvest so medication and alteration patterns can be studied.
 A Master Grower Salary can range from $80-$150K, depending on location and size of grow.